Gennadi Gusarov: International career

+Later life and death

-He ended his playing career in Barnaul, representing the local Dynamo from 1969 to 1971.
-He entered the Barnaul State Pedagogical University, Faculty of Physical Education, graduating in 1973, after which he moved into coaching: first at Dynamo Bryansk (1974), then returning to Moscow Dynamo to train young players (1975–1981).
+Gusarov entered the Barnaul State Pedagogical University, Faculty of Physical Education, graduating in 1973, after which he moved into coaching: first at Dynamo Bryansk (1974), then returning to Moscow Dynamo to train young players (1975–1981).
 From 1982, he served as senior coach at the Dynamo Moscow Specialized Youth Sports School of the Olympic Reserve (SDYUSHOR), where he trained many well-known footballers, including Sergei Ovchinnikov, Lev Berezner, Vladimir Dolbonosov Jr., Andrei Dyatel, and others.

 In his later years, he worked in the Dynamo club’s division responsible for veteran players.

 He was buried in Moscow at the Golovinsky Cemetery.